Alexa talks down to voice rivals at IFA 2017

 Perhaps tellingly, Harman has put Alexa in the higher-end Harman Kardon Allure speaker, but plumped for "OK, Google" in its budget JBL Link speaker.

 Even the most tech-savvy consumers could be forgiven for being overwhelmed by all these options.
-"It is probably difficult to make that decision today," admits Hague.
+"It is probably difficult to make that decision today," said Hague.

-Another manufacturer, audio brand Monster -- who you may remember as the company that originally built Beats headphones -- has come up with a novel way to sidestep the problem.
-Instead of confusing us with different ecosystems, voice-controlled Monster products will always be branded "MonsterTalk".
-The difference is behind the scenes -- each product will be powered by the most appropriate voice control system for its function, whether that's Alexa or something else.
+Another manufacturer, audio brand Monster -- you may remember it as the company that originally built Beats headphones -- has come up with a novel way to sidestep the problem.
+Instead of confusing us with different ecosystems, voice-controlled Monster products will always be branded "MonsterTalk."
+The difference is behind the scenes: Each product will be powered by the most appropriate voice control system for its function, whether that's Alexa or something else.

-"We're not just throwing crap against the wall," says Peterson, "like we have to throw everything in because we don't know who's going to win the race".
+"We're not just throwing crap against the wall," said Peterson, "like we have to throw everything in because we don't know who's going to win the race."

-Harman's Kevin Hague believes once assistants can talk to each other you won't need to commit to one over another.
-And indeed this week Amazon and Microsoft annunced that Alexa and Cortana would work together, giving you access to Amazon skills and Windows Office 365 work-related features in the same device.
-Hague sees devices that support multiple voice assistants as "a natural progression".
+Harman's Hague believes that once assistants can talk to each other you won't need to commit to one over another.
+And indeed, just days ago, Amazon and Microsoft announced that Alexa and Cortana would work together, giving you access to Amazon skills and Windows Office 365 work-related features in the same device.
+Hague sees devices that support multiple voice assistants as "a natural progression."

-Monster's James Peterson also sees the market heading towards devices that support all the voice assistants in one box.
-"Probably people will expect it," he says.
+Monster's Peterson also sees the market heading toward devices that support all the voice assistants in one box.
+"Probably people will expect it," he said.
 "But it has to be relevant to what we do -- otherwise they're toys."

 The market is still wide open.
 But at IFA 2017, Alexa is the voice assistant doing all the talking.